 Urban waste management and the security of cooking fuel supply are two seemingly intractable problems amongst the Kenyan poor.
 We aim to address both (and generate local income) by turning household organic waste into charcoal. trashiscash at mit dot edu

 Charcoal is a common cooking fuel in the developing world.
 In Kibera, the largest slum in Nairobi, Kenya, about 300 tons of charcoal is consumed daily, and the wood to make charcoal is illegally trafficked from rural forests.
-This not only causes severe deforestation, but the increasing charcoal price (due to scarcity) also puts a severe economic burden on the households (spending up to 50% of its income on cooking fuel alone).
+This not only causes environmental degradation, but the increasing charcoal price also puts a severe economic burden on the households.
 At the same time, urban waste management is at best poorly done, and in particular, no one really knows what to do with organic waste.

 We propose to produce alternative charcoal from urban household organic waste.
 Our innovations are:

 Managing organic waste more cheaply than existing solutions (biogas, fertilizers),

 Reframing unrelated technologies to serve urban charcoal-making, and